cmubig/Social-Navigation-Simulator/README.md

 - Output agents trajectories during simulation, export the simulation results in the format of datasets such as ETH,ZARA1,ZARA2.
 Allowing users to directly use the simulated trajectories as a new extra dataset for further training.

 - Agents can be easily configured to use different combinations of social navigation algorithms as their policies. (e.g. CADRL vs Socialforce )

+- Train agents against different combinations of social navigation algorithms, and compare the performance of the trained agents.

 ## Project Contributors
 Sam Shum (cshum@andrew.cmu.edu)